 Exotic aquatic crops are perhaps some of the most ideally suited plants for solution-culture hydroponics.
-Adapted to warm, wet, flooded environments, they thrive when their roots are continually submerged, and generally have robust constitutions.
+Adapted to warm, wet, flooded environments, they thrive when their roots are continually submerged and generally have robust constitutions.

 You are probably already familiar with aquatic food crops like watercress and rice, at least from the grocery store, but there are tons of other species worthy of your attention.
 Chinese water chestnuts, lotus root and water spinach grow and produce extremely well in small hydroponic systems.

-Unlike many aquatic food crops from subtropical areas, watercress grows and produces well in cool conditions similar to those ideal for lettuce.
+Unlike many aquatic food crops from subtropical areas, watercress grows and produces well in cool conditions similar to those that are ideal for lettuce.
 It is grown mainly for use as a fresh salad crop and has a peppery, tangy flavor, but it can also be cooked.

-As one of the oldest-known leaf vegetables consumed, watercress is widely grown in hydroponic systems because the clean growing environment is preferred over crops harvested from the wild.
+As one of the oldest known leaf vegetables consumed, watercress is widely grown in hydroponic systems because the clean growing environment is preferred over crops harvested from the wild.

 Watercress can be propagated from seeds, or from cuttings that form aerial roots at the nodes of mature plants.
 A cut stem placed in water will develop a new root system within days that is ready to be transplanted into a hydroponic system.
 Using this method, plants can be started from bunches of watercress stems purchased fresh from the grocery store.